We all need help from time to time with our photography. Whether it is trying to understand a specific process, or how to obtain a particular shot.

 14. What’s Your Wedding Photography Style?

-When you start photographing weddings, you’ll soon find that the meeting with the couple before the big day is almost more important than the photography.
+When you start photographing weddings, you’ll need to meet the couple before the big day.

-Here, you’ll discuss all of the important information that the couple wants and expects.
-You will talk over the style they want their most precious images to be in.
+You need to discuss all the important information that the couple wants and expects.
+It is essential to discuss the style they want their images to be in.

-This wedding photography cheat sheet shows you five of the most important shots, looking at them through three different photography types.
+This Simply Bridal wedding photography cheat sheet shows you five of the most important shots.
+It even looks at them through three different photography types.

 Whether you are the photojournalistic, classic or even artistic type, there is something here for every shooter.